lewagon/dotfiles/02-OOP/06-Food-Delivery-Day-Two/01-Food-Delivery/README.md

 Now that we have a model representing our orders, we need a repository to store them.

 This repository is initialized with a CSV file path.
-It read/write the orders from the CSV file and store them in memory.
+It reads/writes the orders from the CSV file and store them in memory.
 The interface of this repository allows to:
 - Add a new order to the repository
 - Get all the undelivered orders from the repository

 Since an order has a `meal`, a `customer` and an `employee` **instances**, we also need to initialize our order repository with a meal repository, a customer repository and an employee repository.

-Write some code to implement this and crash-test your repository in irb.
+Write some code to implement this and crash-test your repository in `irb`.
 You should create your own `orders.csv` CSV file inside the `data` folder.
 Then test your code by running `rake order`.

 **Important**: the `order_repository` tests run by `rake` **only work if you define the parameters in `#initialize` in the same order as in the tests**: